 Now, it’s the thing to eat to get hard.

-Or at least, that’s what a lot of men are saying.
+Or at least, that’s what a lot of men are alleging.
 It’s one of the lesser known purported side effects (or benefit, depending on your circumstances) of drinking red beet juice.
 SuperBeets does not make any health claims, but search for the keyword “ED” and similar on the Amazon product page to see what reviews say.

 How it all started